 Jan 21, 2020 6:45:00 AM by Tim Fritz

 Quest Software® partnered with Unisphere Research to study the virtual avalanche of new kinds and quantities of data that technology has unleashed in recent years.
 We were able to glimpse into data and retell our discoveries in this white paper, “The Real World of the Database Administrator."
-According to research by Dr. Elliot King, research analyst at Unisphere Research, a Division of Information Today, Inc. , data is here to stay and continues to evolve.
+According to research by Dr. Elliot King, research analyst at Unisphere Research, a Division of Information Today, Inc., data is here to stay and continues to evolve, and that means SQL tuning is needed.
 Below is a screen shot of a table from that study.

 A key takeaway from the study is this:

 Structured data is still going to take the majority of DBA’s time in the foreseeable future.
 And structured data needs to be accessed, so that means that SQL will be the access method that professionals will depend on for ad hoc queries as well as application data access and manipulation.
 And, since transactional data makes up almost 80% of all new structured data within organizations, we know that customer-facing and other business-critical applications will depend upon high performing data access.

 So, structured data leads us to the need for SQL tuning.
 Tuning SQL is rarely done with any regularity at your organization?
 You’re not alone.
 But according to Dr. Elliot’s research:

 That seems to indicate that overall, SQL tuning is happening quite regularly.
 But, another finding in the report is that 78% of performance tuning, including SQL tuning, is done manually.
 More on that shortly.

 The level of importance of tuning SQL statements is evidenced by the knowledge that around 83% of new structured data is coming from e-commerce and other transactional applications.
 Customers and users are likely directly impacted by poor-performing SQL in those types of applications (see the graph below, an excerpt from the King research previously cited).